-This Management Discussion and Analysis may contain certain "forward-looking information" within the meaning of Canadian securities legislation.
+This Management Discussion and Analysis contains certain "forward-looking information" within the meaning of Canadian securities legislation.
 Forward-looking statements are based on the beliefs, estimates and opinions of the Company's management on the date the statements are made and they involve a number of risks and uncertainties.
 Consequently, there can be no assurances that such statements will prove to be accurate and actual results and future events could differ materially from those anticipated in such statements.
+The forward-looking information includes information about the Company's growth or expansion plans regarding mining digital currencies as well as other proof-of-stake digital currencies or blockchain technologies and businesses that may not come to fruition.
+Forward-looking information involving the costs and future revenues from mining Bitcoin and Bitcoin Cash are dependent on market factors, including but not limited to the price of digital currencies, global petahash rates and Difficulty that are beyond the control of the Company and may differ materially with the Company's assumptions.